 Ginger is one of the more underrated adaptogens because it is frequently touted as such an effective anti inflammatory food.
 It also has a reputation for its ability to fight off cancer.
 As an adaptogen it may also have the ability to help protect us from the stress caused by cold weather and excessive activity.

 In a study done on mice, scientists noticed that when mice were forced to swim, they were able to recover faster than mice not fed ginger.
 They also exposed mice to cold temperatures for 2 hours per day over a 10 day period of time.
 The scientists noticed that after being exposed to stress the livers and adrenal glands of mice that were fed ginger, shrunk back to their normal size.
-This means that their livers could break down stress hormones faster and their adrenal glands stopped pumping out adrenaline.
+This indicated that their livers could break down stress hormones faster and their adrenal glands stopped pumping out adrenaline.
 Although this was one study, there is growing evidence on how effective ginger can be as an adaptogen and how it follows a different biological pathway for reducing stress than other adaptogens.